trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Barbecue backhand
 A throw that is released with the back of the hand facing the target where the entire throwing motion takes place on the same side of the body as the hand throwing the disc as opposed to winding up across the body.
-Synonymous terms: "Dad backhand"
+Synonymous terms: 'Dad backhand'

 ## Bid
 1. A diving attempt to catch or block a disc.
-Synonymous terms: "Layout"
+(Synonymous terms: 'Layout')
 2. An invitation to participate in a tournament.
 These can either be awarded by the event host or earned through qualification to the next round of a playoff structure, such as a USAU College or Club Series.
 3. An application submitted to seek an invitation to an event.